UK PM Johnson pressured on jail terms after London Bridge attack

 “I have long said that this system simply isn’t working,” he said after visiting the scene of the attack on Saturday.

+Islamic State said the attack on Friday was carried out by one of its fighters and was in response to its calls to target countries that had been part of a coalition fighting the jihadist group, according to its Amaq news agency.
+The group did not provide any evidence for its assertion.

-A man and a women were killed in the attack, with local media naming one of the victims as Jack Merritt, a course coordinator for Learning Together, a prisoners’ rehabilitation program which held the conference at Fishmongers’ Hall.
+A man and a woman were killed in the attack, with local media naming one of the victims as Jack Merritt, a course coordinator for Learning Together, a prisoners’ rehabilitation program which held the conference at Fishmongers’ Hall.

 Three people remain in hospital with two victims in a stable condition while a third person is suffering from less serious injuries, according to the National Health Service.